25 flamingos, 1 duck dead after fox attack at Smithsonian National Zoo - NewsBreak

 Staff found the dead flamingos early in the morning on Monday and saw the fox, who escaped, in the outdoor flamingo yards.
 The surviving flamingos were moved into a barn, and the ducks were moved to a “covered, secure outdoor space.”
 Three injured flamingos were taken to the zoo’s vet for treatments.

 “Devastating.
 No question,” said Senior Curator Bryan Amaral.
 “In our business, it’s something that you never want to see.
-Now that we’ve seen it, we never want to see it again.”Las Vegas police say person found in barrel at Lake Mead was shot, clothes date to ’70s
+Now that we’ve seen it, we never want to see it again.”$300 rent increase shocks Knoxville man as rates rise across the US

 The statement said that staff had last inspected the outdoor yards on Monday at 2:30 p.m.
 This inspection did not find any areas of concern, but a new inspection Tuesday morning found a “new softball-sized hole” in the mesh around the yard.
 This mesh was last replaced in 2017.